-Chen is one of the lucky ones – he got his big break a few years ago when a foreign middle tier public university decided to take a chance and offered him a job.
-He is now a successful EFL teacher in a foreign country where his dedication to teaching and his professionalism have earned him some glowing references.
-With a few years’ experience under his belt, a valid visa, work permit and glowing references, Chen is now in great demand and is able to find a new job easily at the end of each teaching contract.
+Chen is one of the lucky ones – he got his big break a few years ago when a foreign middle-tier public university decided to take a chance and offered him a job.
+He is now a successful EFL teacher in China where his dedication to teaching and his professionalism have earned him some glowing references.
+With a few years’ experiences under his belt, a valid visa, work permit and glowing references, Chen is now in great demand and is able to find a new job easily at the end of each teaching contract.

 How can non-native English speakers get an EFL teaching position abroad?

 The short answer is that non-native English speaker should not be teaching EFL at all.
 If you learned English in a non-English speaking country, the chances are that you will have picked up many bad linguistic habits which should not be passed on to learners.

 However, if you are able, through determination, hard work and years of study, to achieve a native- or near-native level of fluency in English and believe that you can do a good job of teaching, you should take the following courses of action:

 - Become a citizen of an English-speaking country.